Depersonalization-derealization disorder: Assessment

 Diagnosis is based on the self-reported experiences of the person followed by a clinical assessment.
 Psychiatric assessment includes a psychiatric history and some form of mental status examination.
 Since some medical and psychiatric conditions mimic the symptoms of DPDR, clinicians must differentiate between and rule out the following to establish a precise diagnosis: temporal lobe epilepsy, panic disorder, acute stress disorder, schizophrenia, migraine, drug use, brain tumor or lesion.
 No laboratory test for depersonalization-derealization disorder currently exists.
 As patients with dissociative disorders likely experienced intense trauma in the past, concomitant dissociative disorders should be considered in patients diagnosed with a stress disorder (i.e. PTSD or acute stress disorder).

-The diagnosis of depersonalization disorder can be made with the use of the following interviews and scales:
+The diagnosis of depersonalization derealization disorder can be made with the use of the following interviews and scales: